subham212345/EnglishDictionary/README.md

 # How to install

-Installation of the module can be done through pip.
+Installation of the module can be done through pip by using the following command.

 pip install PyDictionary